-In this webinar, Jon talks about what product management is, what product management shouldn’t be, and how to use data to drive great product management.
+In this webinar, HomeAway former VP of Engineering, Jon Loyens, talks about what product management is, what product management shouldn’t be, and how to lead great, data-driven product management.
 You can view Jon’s whole presentation above.
 The highlights of the webinar are detailed below.

 Anti-Patterns in Product Management: The Ideas Person